Til7701/request-sink/README.md

 ### Linux

-#### DEB Package (Debian, Ubuntu...)
+#### DEB Package (Debian, Ubuntu, ...)

 ##### PPA

 This package is included in the [Schlunzis PPA](https://github.com/schlunzis/ppa).
-Follow the instructions there to setup the ppa.
+Follow the instructions there to set up the ppa.
 Then run the following.

 ```bash
 sudo apt update